addinall/epiTWEET/README.md

 This project is using AngularJS, Javascript, HTML5, CSS3, Bootstrap and Python.
 Later we will add some limited local store using Mongo/Redix.

+I will be developing the REST server in Python and using Angular REST to consume the data mining results.
+I just had a look at a number of frameworks to do this and they are all to big and messy.
+So I'll roll my own as per usual.